Vaccinations and medication for Travel to Tanzania (Complete Health Guide)

 Do Safari Travelers Need Malaria Medication?

 Malaria risk for short-term safari travelers, Kilimanjaro climbers, and Zanzibar beach visitors is relatively low, especially when staying in reputable lodges and hotels.
+However, many travelers choose to take anti-malarial prophylaxis as a precaution.

 Malaria Prevention Measures

-Consult your doctor about preventive medications
+Consult your doctor about preventive medications.

-Sleep under mosquito nets (provided at safari lodges)
+Sleep under mosquito nets (provided at safari lodges).

-Wear long-sleeved clothing in evenings and mornings
+Wear long-sleeved clothing in the evenings and mornings.

-Use insect repellent containing DEET or Picaridin
+Use insect repellent containing DEET or Picaridin.

 There is currently no vaccine for malaria—only preventive medications.